transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 {: important}

 To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.
-- This deployment option is not available for on-prem installations.
-- IBM Blockchain Platform 2.5. is only supported on Red Hat OpenShift 4.3+.
+- IBM Blockchain Platform 2.5.1 is only supported on Red Hat OpenShift 4.4+.
 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
 - IBM Blockchain Platform is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.